-Many buildings are divided into different areas by fire doors and fire-resisting walls and floors.
+Many buildings are divided into different areas by fire-doors and fire resisting walls and floors.
 These are partly designed to keep a fire within one area, giving people more time to escape.

-You will need to identify which doors, walls and floors in your building are fire-resisting.

-There may be information available from when the building was built, if alterations have been made, or from a previously held fire certificate.
+You will need to identify which doors, walls and floors in your building are fire resisting.
+There may be information available from when the building was built, if alterations have been made, from fire plans, a previous fire risk assessment or from a previously held fire certificate.

-High-risk areas (e.g. spray shops with highly flammable materials) should be separated from the rest of the premises by 30-minute fire-resisting construction.
+High-risk areas (e.g. catering facilities) should be separated from the rest of the premises by 30-minute fire-resisting construction.

-Normally if there are fire doors in a wall, then the wall itself will also need to be fire-resisting (see Appendix B1 for more technical information about fire-resisting walls and doors).
-If a wall or floor is required to be fire-resisting then you should not make any holes in it, e.g. for extra doors or pipe ducts, without consulting a competent person.
+Normally if there are fire doors in a wall, then the wall itself will also need to be fire resisting.
+(See Appendix B1 for more information about fire-resisting walls.)
+If a wall or floor is required to be fire resisting then you should not make any holes in it, e.g. for extra doors or pipe ducts, without consulting a competent person.

-To ensure effective protection against fire, walls and floors (including any openings such as doors, ventilation ducts, pipe passages or refuse chutes) providing fire separation must form a complete fireresisting barrier.
+To ensure effective protection against fire, walls and floors providing fire separation must form a complete fire-resisting barrier, including any openings such as doors, ventilation ducts, pipe passages or refuse chutes.